rmkim7/Project/Predict_attrited_customer/README.md

 docs : Summary of the project.

-# Predicting attrited customer using Kaggle Dataset ('Credit card customer') by using 10 classification models.
+# Predicting attrited customer using Kaggle Dataset ('Credit card customers') by using 10 classification models.

 - Ensemble Boosting models showed great ressults.